Deepika-Sharma08/Object-detection-MRCNN-Yolo/README.md

 **c.** Data across various departments for better generalisation.

 ### Related work:
-I've built a similar solution for other project where objective was to detect ALL wheat heads in given imgaes.
+I've built a similar solution for other project where objective was to detect `ALL` wheat heads in given imgaes.
 Annotated data contained 3000 images for training and ~300 images were left for testing.
-Following is the link for solution I built:
+Following is the link for the solution I built:

 https://github.com/Deepika-Sharma08/Wheat_head_prediction/blob/master/Wheat%20head%20detection%20VGG%20Unet%20Pyspark%20v1.html